IRS Forms

 In simple terms, you keep more working capital during the tour while staying compliant.
 The IRS confirms this purpose, the parties to the agreement, and the requirement to file a timely return for the covered year.

 You will still need discipline.
 The IRS deadline is firm.
-Your application must arrive no later than 45 days before the first covered event.
+Your application must arrive no later than 45 days before the first covered event (the day of the event itself is not counted in the 45, so plan backward from at least 46 calendar days out to leave a safety margin).
 The Service says late applications are not processed.
 Plan backward from opening night and build your file early.

 Key Takeaways